simpeter/apd/docs/lab1.md

 First, start the experiment with only one server.
 Then, run the workload as described in assignment 1 using the same set of loads you used in assignment 1.
 Finally, compare the load to latency curve (pay closer attention to the knee-point).

+Note:
+1. If you use different node type for assignment 1 and assignment 3, it is likely the performance changes due to hardware.
+You need to re-run the experiment to determine the new knee point.
+2. You can reduce the number of servers by 1) restart an experiment with the same node type or 2) remove server 2 and 3 from the `list view` tab.